 Step 4 – Triage your spend categories

 A key step is to triage spend against agreed sustainability themes to understand which spend areas can drive which themes.
 Weight these areas by spend, sustainability opportunity, and ability to impact.
-Ability to impact can be defined by several things but notably by the
+Ability to impact can be defined by several things but notably by the complexity or likelihood of change or improvement and the sourcing pipeline.

 Where (re)sourcing is not possible, you still have the option to improve through supplier relationship management (SRM) processes, including joint target setting and innovation.